suzannecodeinst/PP1_Hi-Hens/README.md

 ## Testing

+### Responsive to screen sizes

+- I designed the site mobile first and found the circular image elements could spread out too far as the screen size increased.
+I added media queries to help increase these and the font sizes.
+I think the index.html page could be redesigned for very large screens as I still think there is too much white space in the bottom right corner.
+I think buttons could be added here to encourage/remind the user to check out the courses as that is one of the main purposes of the site.

 ### Validator testing

 - I ran the site through Lighthouse with devtools to check Accessibility of fonts and colors.
 This highlighted that where I had used a 'ul' element on my index page this wouldn't work very well for screen readers.
 I changed the elements to divs.